zhonghezheng/zhonghezheng/README.md

 ##### I'm Catherine, and I'm currently a first year at UCI studying Computer Science and Engineering.

 ##### I'm currently still exploring different fields in CS.
 Right now, I'm diving into web development.
-Follow along as I learn more about the different specialties in CS and creating different projects!
+Follow along as I learn  about different specialties in CS and create different projects here on Github!

 ##### Feel free to connect with me through [LinkedIn](https://www.linkedin.com/in/zhonghe-catherine-zheng/) or [email](mailto:zhonghezheng246810@gmail.com)!
 <!--